-Translator's Preface
+Translators' Preface

-The author of this book is the abbot of a forest monastery in northeast Thailand, and has traveled throughout Thailand, Europe, and the United States lecturing on Buddhism and meditation methods.
+HE AUTHOR OF this book is the abbot of a forest monastery in northeast Thailand and has traveled throughout Thailand, Europe, and the United States lecturing on Buddhism and meditation methods.
 This book, Buddho, discusses the use of the word "Buddho" in Buddhist meditation.
-The author differentiates between calm mind meditation and meditation practice, which develops wisdom as a key to the path of Noble Fruition.
+The author differentiates between calm-mind meditation and meditation practice, which develops wisdom as a key to the path of Noble Fruition.

-The author discusses the history of the Lord Buddha and his search for the path to enlightenment, pointing out his discovery of ineffective methods prior to discovering the development of wisdom through proper meditation methods and contemplative techniques, which ultimately lead him to enlightenment.
+The author discusses the history of the Lord Buddha and his search for the path to enlightenment, pointing out his discovery of ineffective methods prior to discovering the development of wisdom through proper meditation methods and contemplative techniques, which ultimately led him to enlightenment.